+The federal government has introduced new price controls for patented medicines and vaccines (also referred to as the changes to the Patented Medicine Prices Review Board or PMPRB).”
 The lack of clarity in how the new rules will be implemented along with the steep new price reductions for new medicines and vaccines have already had major negative impacts on Canadians, including:

 - Reduced access to new life-changing medicines and vaccines: Since the price controls were adopted, there has been a dramatic decline of 40% in the number of new globally available treatments sold in Canada in 2019 compared to the previous year.
 Most of the new medicines out of our reach are used to treat cancer and other deadly diseases.

 - Diminished access to clinical trials: Clinical trials are how some of Canada’s sickest patients gain access to the newest life-saving treatments that aren’t yet available.
 The number of advanced clinical trials went down by over 25% in Canada after the price controls were adopted in 2019.